- Press releases

 - Media coverage

-Reliability Screening and Fingerprints: What You Need To Know About Public Services and Procurement Canada’s New Requirements
+Reliability Screening and Fingerprints: What You Need To Know

-As most companies doing work for the Government of Canada already know, security clearances are a mandatory step before any employee or contractor can get access to the Government’s classified documents or sensitive sites.
+As most companies doing work for the Government of Canada already know, security clearances and reliability screening are a mandatory step before any employee or contractor can get access to the Government’s classified documents or sensitive sites.
 Public Services and Procurement Canada has recently announced that a fingerprint-based criminal record verification will become a mandatory step for all government clearances, from reliability status to confidential, secret and top secret levels.

 What is a Reliability Status?